Real-Time vs Turn-Based (Apocalypse)

 - Charge attack - you can run from some distance to get directly adjacent to your enemies and kill them at point-blank range without them being able to react in any meaningful way.
 This works even better when launching ambushes around corners or other blind spots.
 Teleporters are also quite deadly for this purpose.
 This makes tough enemies like Megaspawn and Psimorphs considerably easier in TB than RT because you can kill them without them being able to fire.

 - Later in the game, you can obtain Personal Shields from Cult of Sirius raids by using the above method combined with Toxigun A ammo.
 You will require many many shots to kill a COS member with this, so trying to farm COS in this way becomes unfeasible in RT.

 - Tag team attack - you can have several agents take turns at firing through a particular choke point (a doorway, for example).
 The advantage of this is that it effectively means all of your agents can fire through the choke point at once, whereas in real-time mode only one agent can at a time.

-- Security Turrets, both in X-COM base defence and in the Alien Dimension DO NOT OPERATE at all.
+- Security Turrets, both in X-COM base defence and in the Alien Dimension only shoot in reaction fire.

 - Aliens are less likely to escape the map and flee to other nearby buildings compared to Real-Time mode.